Basics

 plt.show()

-It is well known that the k-means algorithm can only split the input space into convex regions (compare the notion of the Voronoi diagrams).
-So we shouldn’t be much surprised with this result.
+It is well known that the k-means algorithm can only split the input space into convex regions (compare the notion of the Voronoi diagrams, so we should not be very surprised with this result.

 # Compute the confusion matrix for the k-means output: